kugrinov/group-venus-violets/readme.md

 ### Project Summary

 Our topic is Greek Mythology and our website will provide an overview of some of the major elements to users.
 This includes the major gods, titans myths, creatures, and ways of worship.
-For interactivity, users will have the opportunity to like their favorite gods and creatures.
-They will also be able to upload there own ideas for new creatures.
+For interactivity, users will have the opportunity to like their favorite titans.
+They will also be able to upload there own ideas for new creatures and titans through a form on the webpage.

 ### Live Link